 An Bean Feasa

-This year began my love affair with seaweed thanks to the wonder that is An Bean Feasa.
+I now have a love affair with seaweed thanks to the wonder that is An Bean Feasa.
 Hilli’s seaweed products are magical.
-There is a range of bath products, skincare, soaps and oils as well as her beautiful Rose perfume.
+There is a range of bath products, skincare, soaps and oils as well as the beautiful Rose perfume.
 I am converted to the healing powers of seaweed and will never look back.
 Any gift from An Bean Feasa will have mystical, healing mermaid-like properties.

 The Burren Perfumery

-Based in Claire, The Burren Perfumery offers natural and organic skincare, candles, teas and perfumes inspired by nature and the surroundings of The Burren.
-Their products are simply gorgeous.
+Based in Clare, The Burren Perfumery offers natural and organic skincare, candles, teas and perfumes inspired by nature and the surroundings of The Burren.
+Their products are simply gorgeous and I’m a big fan of Winter Woods and Wild Rose perfumes.

 Palm Free Irish Soaps